anrosca/softice.dev/content/posts/introduction_to_dynamodb_and_single_table_design/index.en.md

 - One read capacity unit gives us:
   - A strongly consistent read request of an item up to 4 KB.
   - Two eventually consistent reads of an item up to 4 KB.
-  - A transactional read of an item up to 4 KB.

 - One write capacity units gives us:
   - One write per second for an item up to 1 KB in size.
-  - Transactional write requests for an item up to 1 KB in size require 2 write capacity units.

 Strongly and eventually consistent reads basically mean the `read-your-own-writes` semantics.
 For example if we write something to `DynamoDB` and instantly try to fetch the item we just wrote can produce different results depending on the read type we use.
 A strongly consistent read will guarantee that we'll see the item we've just wrote.
 A eventually consistent read will not (well, after a